duclingg/tiny-calc-bison/README.md

 ### Parsing with yacc/bison
 The `tiny-calc.y` file defines the grammar rules and the actions to take when those rules are matched.
 1. Token declarations
-Define the types of tokens that can appear in the input
+Define the types of tokens that can appear in the input.
+Tokens are defined by the (f)lex file.
 2. Precedence rules
-Specify how operators associate and their relative precedence
+How operators associate and their relative precedence to other operators are specified using bottom-up parsing.
 3. Grammar rules
-Define how tokens can be combined into valid expressions
+Define how tokens can be combined into valid expressions.
 4. Semantic actions
 Code that executes when a rule is matched, typically calculating values